rioastamal/lightsail-k8s-installer/README.md

   -l cfstackname=[CLOUDFORMATION_STACKNAME] | xargs kubectl delete
 ```

+### Why output of sample app always the same?

+Some browsers like Chrome use aggressive caching.
+I suggest to use command line tool such as cURL to do the testing.

 ### The installation is stuck, what should I do?

 See the log file at `.out/[REGION]-[CLOUDFORMATION_STACK_NAME]-[TIME].log`.
 If you did not find the issue then open CloudFormation console.
 Most of the time this is caused by CloudFormation failed to create a resource such as failed to create Amazon Lightsail Instance due permission issue or you do not have enough quota.